ncatlab/nlab-content/pages/5/0/9/2/22905/content.md

 <img src="/nlab/files/para_comp2.gif" width="500"/>

-The Para construction is of special relevance in categorical cybernetics, since controlled processes such as machine learning models, economic agents, Bayesian reasoners, are straightforwardly modelles as parametric processes of some kind.
+The Para construction is of special relevance in categorical cybernetics, since controlled processes such as machine learning models, economic agents, Bayesian reasoners, are straightforwardly modelled as parametric processes of some kind.

-Indeed, $\mathbf{Para}(\mathcal{C})$ was originally introduced in ([Fong, Spivak and Tuyeras 2019](#FongSpivakTuyeras2019)) in a specialised form, then successively refined in ([Gavranovic 2019](#Gavranovic19)) and ([Cruttwell et al. 2021](#Cruttwell2021)), all for the purposes of categorical machine learning.
+Indeed, $\mathbf{Para}(\mathcal{C})$ was originally introduced in ([Fong, Spivak and Tuyeras 2019](#FongSpivakTuyeras2019)) then successively refined in ([Gavranovic 2019](#Gavranovic19)) and ([Cruttwell et al. 2021](#Cruttwell2021)) for the purposes of categorical machine learning.

 ([Capucci et al. 2020](#Capucci2020)) generalizes further by moving from monoidal categories to [[actegories]], in order to capture examples from other areas of categorical cybernetics.